 Don’t: Országház – The Hungarian Parliament

-The Hungarian Parliament is truly one of the most beautiful Government Buildings in all of Europe, if not the world.
-Budapest used to be 3 separate cities, Buda, Obuda and Pest, but in 1873 they were unified into one – and this is where the name Budapest stems from.
+Quick Historical Info: Budapest used to be 3 separate cities, Buda, Obuda and Pest, but in 1873 they were unified into one – and this is where the name Budapest stems from.
 Oddly enough there was no mention of the name Budapest before the unification, but instead locals used the name Pest-Buda.
-Doesn’t really roll of the tongue though does it.
+Doesn’t really roll off the tongue though does it.

 Do: The Citadella

-While walking through Budapest you might notice a huge statue on top of the Gellért Hill.
+Quick Historical Info: While walking through Budapest you might notice a huge statue on top of the Gellért Hill.
 What you can see from miles away is the Freedom Statue at the top of the Citadella.
 The Citadella was built in 1851 under Habsburg rule after the Hungarian Uprising in 1848.
 After a long political conflict and the creation of Austro-Hungary, the Hungarians demanded that the citadella, a sign of Austrian oppression, be demolished.
 The Austrians had none of it and decided to hang around a while longer.
 In 1897 the troops of the citadel decided to call it a day and left.
 For the next 2 years the city ignored the fort, until the year 1899, when the Hungarians decided it was about as good a time as any and tore down the citadellas walls.

 After the soviets “liberated” the city from the Germans during WWII, Marshal Klimient Woroszylow spotted an unfinished monument created by the Hungarian sculptur Zsigmond Kisfaludi Stróbl.
 Orignially created as a monument for István Horthy – the son of Miklós Horthy (the head of the Hungarian state) after he had gone missing on the eastern front in 1943.
 Marshal Woroszylow, being a true soviet realized that this statue would serve a much better purpose if it was reformed and dedicated to the Russians Liberating the city.
 So now there stands a 14 meter tall woman holding a symbolic palm leaf in her hands.
 On both her sides you find two figures which symbolize “progress” and the fight against evil aka the Nazis.
-The obligatory statue of a Red Army Soldier was removed after the soviet system collapsed under its excessive amounts of bullshit.
+The obligatory statue of a Red Army Soldier was removed after the soviet system collapsed.
 It now stands in the Statue Park – amongst all the other unwelcome artistic relics from big brother Russia.

 Don’t: St. Stephens Basilica

-Named after St. Stephen – the first Christian Hungarian King (whose mummified right hand is on display in the back of the church) the construction of the basilica started in 1848.
+Quick Historical Info: Named after St. Stephen – the first Christian Hungarian King (whose mummified right hand is on display in the back of the church) the construction of the basilica started in 1848.
 It probably wasn’t the best time to undergo such a monumental project, especially since the Hungarians were busy trying to wrestle their Independence from the Austrians so the work was stopped.
 Construction was picked up again in 1851 – but in 1868 the dome collapsed due to poor foundation works.
-The whole dome and large parts of the cathedral had to be rebuilt – with the cathedral being inaugurated on the 9th of November 1905 (Thus making it 9 months younger then the Berlin Cathedral).
-The dome of the church is accessible (Cost:400 HUF) and provides splendid view over city and can be reached either via 297 steps, or for the very lazy tourists with the help of an elevator.
-An interesting side note, The Basilica and the Parliament are both 96 meters high – symbolizing that both the spiritual and worldly thought/ideas are of the same importance.
-There’s even a law in place forbidding any building in Budapest to be higher than 96 meters.
+The Cathedral was eventually completed and inaugurated on the 9th of November 1905 (5 years later than its counterpart in Berlin).

-The Kapucinnus Templom – The Capuchin Church.
+Quick Historical Info: The Kapucinus Templom – The Capuchin Church.
 This Church lies on the Buda side, within the Castle Quarter.
 The origins of the church date back into the 14th century when Queen Elizabeth (not the one you are thinking of) decided to erect a church there.
 When Budapest was under ottoman control all churches were transformed into mosques – and one of the few surviving testimonies of this can be observed when looking at the Turkish styled outer windows and the southern portal of this church (aside from the Turkish baths there are hardly any Turkish remnants left in the city).
 If I’m not mistaken the opening times (if there are any) are quite unreliable, so if your lucky it will be open.

 *While you are in the area its worth talking a short walk up the Rószadomb – the Rose Hill, where you can find the tomb of Gül Baba – an Ottoman Bektashi dervish poet and companion of Sultan Suleiman the Magnificent.